 Yet another great dog-friendly destination in Kentucky is Big Bone Lick State Park, so named for the many mammoth and mastodon fossils that were once found here.
 This is a great place to bring your dog for a hike, as the park offers several cleared dog-friendly trails.
 If you only have time for one trail, ask the visitor center to point you in the direction of the one that will lead you to the meadow.
 At the end you’ll find a herd of grazing American buffalo.
 Yep, in Kentucky.
 The herd is the amazing result of the park’s efforts to re-establish buffalo in the state.

 Asheville, North Carolina

 This massive French-style chateau sits on hundreds of acres of beautiful, Frederick Law Olmstead-deisgned grounds, and makes for a perfect pet-friendly destination.
 Your dog won’t be allowed in the mansion, of course, but grab the leash and head out on the Deer Park Trail, a 2.4-mile walk around lakes and through colorful forest areas.
-And if you and your fellow human travelers are set on visiting the mansion’s interior (highly recommended), there are clean and friendly dog kennels available near the parking lot in which your dog can relax while you tour.
+If you and your fellow human travelers are set on visiting the mansion’s interior (highly recommended), there are clean and friendly dog kennels available near the parking lot where your dog can relax while you tour.